Vlad-Iliescu/esp-idf-pstool/README.md

 ### TODOs:
 1. Add more context to how I arrived to this solution
-2. Parse the `sdkconfig` config file for data
-3. `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force;`
+2. `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force;`
-4. Get error code for each command and block next if error
+3. Get error code for each command and block next if error